Pirate restaurants, pirate tours, pirate harbor cruises. Guides in three-cornered hats and flouncy shirts. Gift shops selling souvenir eyepatches.

 Certainly, pirates plagued the Cornish peninsula during medieval times.
-Raiders from the Barbary Coast and elsewhere frequently looted Penzance.
-The usual plundering of supplies, burning of houses and terrifying of villagers.
+Raiders from the Barbary Coast and elsewhere frequently looted Penzance, plundering supplies, burning houses, and terrifying villagers.

 Beyond the overwrought seafaring decor, the pub, it turns out, has an actual checkered past.
-A system of tunnels, thought to date back two-hundred years, was recently discovered leading from the harbor into the Admiral’s cellar.
-A 19th-century smuggling gang used the tunnels to sneak liquor and tobacco past the tax man.
+A system of tunnels, thought to date back two hundred years, was recently discovered leading from the harbor into the Admiral’s cellar.
+A smuggling gang used the tunnels during the 1800s to sneak liquor and tobacco past the tax man.

 The Cornish peninsula has a tradition of smuggling to avoid paying taxes.
-In the 17th and 18th centuries, smuggling was a second job for many local fisherman.
-Nearby Brittany and Guernsey were the main suppliers of illicit goods, including brandy, gin, rum, tea, sugar and vinegar.
+In the 1600s and 1700s, smuggling was a second job for many local fisherman.
+Nearby Brittany and Guernsey were the main suppliers of illicit goods, including brandy, gin, rum, tea, sugar, and vinegar.

 Tax evaders, but not pirates.

 In 1878, their comic opera, H.M.S.
 Pinafore, was a runaway hit in London.
-Soon, hundreds of unauthorized productions of the show appeared in the U.S. To better control their material, Gilbert and Sullivan premiered their next opera in New York City.
-Its title, The Pirates of Penzance, was a reference, not to any historical marauders, but to the “pirates” stealing their work.
+Soon, hundreds of unauthorized productions of the show appeared in the United States.
+To better control their material, Gilbert and Sullivan premiered their next opera in New York City.
+Its title, The Pirates of Penzance, was a reference, not to any historical marauders, but to the pirates stealing their work.

 Unique from the rest of England, Cornwall is recognized as one of the six Celtic nations.
-(Celtic nations are areas where Celtic languages and cultural traits have survived.
+Celtic nations are areas where Celtic languages and culture have survived.
 Each has a Celtic language that is either spoken still or spoken in recent history.
-The others include Ireland, Scotland, Wales, the Isle of Man and Brittany.)
+The others include Ireland, Scotland, Wales, the Isle of Man, and Brittany.

 So does its geography.
 Comprising the tip of the southwestern peninsula of England, Cornwall is bordered on the north by the Celtic Sea and on the south by the English Channel.
 It has a population of over half of a million.
 Historically, tin mining and fishing have driven its economy.
 Both have declined.
 The area is known for its wild moorland and coastline.